Shikaga/PitchBlackAnalysis/index.md

 So it is at this moment in the film, twenty seven minutes in, that Riddick utters his first line of on screen dialogue.
 And with his first words, his character, and the movie itself, changes completely.

 There are many similarities between *Pitch Black* and *Alien*.
-Unquestionably dangerous, hiding in the shadows, attacking the crew members one by one while they hide in fear, Riddick is unquestioningly the Xenomorph of this first act.
+Undoubtedly dangerous, hiding in the shadows, attacking the crew members one by one while they hide in fear, Riddick is unquestionably the Xenomorph of this first act.

 Yet, at the moment of his first line of dialog, the film suddenly turns into a more traditional survival movie.
-Riddick's role as "Big Bad", is suddenly pulled out from under him, with the flock alien creatures that inhabit this planet becoming the crew's main threat.
+Riddick's role as "Big Bad", is suddenly pulled out from under him, with the flock of alien creatures that inhabit this planet becoming the crew's main threat.

 And with the antagonist role taken, Riddick turns from the Jason (*Friday the 13th, 1980*) or Freddy (*Nightmare on Elm Street, 1984*) style killer to a sort of morally bankrupt guardian angel.